napasornc/c0dew0rd/week 7/readme.md

 sprite can be made from words/letter: anything you can draw

 JAVA
-p5.js - another language of java : can publish/edit on web
-ps play - extented library of p5.js.
+p5.js - one of java set librarys. another language of java : can publish/edit on web ps play - extented library of p5.js.
 Tested and workso you can use as a skeleton - can't copy this code to the sketch, need to download the extended library

 thesis and the systhesis: text has two side.